Zvonko Bušić: Trial and imprisonment

-Zvonko and Julienne Bušić were charged with and convicted of air piracy resulting in death, which carried a mandatory life sentence with parole eligibility after 10 years.
+Zvonko and Julienne Bušić were charged with and convicted of conspiracy air piracy resulting in death, which carried a mandatory life sentence with parole eligibility after 10 years.
 Three years after the trial, Judge John R. Bartels reduced the sentence, which made both Zvonko and Julienne eligible for parole by the end of 1979.
+In 1987, Zvonko escaped from prison.
+On the morning of the second day following his escape, he was resting on the back porch of a store in Milford, Pennsylvania, prompting the two employees opening the store to contact the police.
+After being approached by a police officer, Zvonko admitted to his fugitive status and surrendered.

 On 13 June 1989, Bartels wrote a letter on Zvonko Bušić's behalf to the U.S. Parole Commission, in which he stated that the death of the police officer was partly due to the police's negligence and that he had no objection to Bušić's release.
 He served a total of 32 years, 19 years longer than his wife.

 Kathleen Murray Moran, the widow of Brian Murray (the policeman killed by Bušić's bomb), filed a lawsuit against the responsible police bodies for "gross negligence".
 In the suit she stated that the police supervisor placed the officers under his command at unnecessary risk by attempting to disassemble the device while ignoring safety procedures, rather than simply detonating it remotely.

 The U.S. State Department continued to support Bušić's incarceration after Croatia gained its independence in 1991.
-At a Croatian Parliament session in 2002, a resolution was passed to request transfer of Zvonko Bušić to Croatia, which was forwarded to the Council of Europe.
+At a Croatian Parliament session in 2002, a resolution was passed to request the transfer of Zvonko Bušić to Croatia, which was forwarded to the Council of Europe.
 His request for parole was denied in 2006, after serving 30 years, although the others in the group had already been free for at least 17 years.
 Julienne Bušić was released in 1989.
 After this denial of parole, the International Helsinki Federation for Human Rights, through its Croatian branch, the Croatian Helsinki Committee, launched a campaign to secure his release on humanitarian grounds, arguing that Bušić had served out his sentence and should be released.

-He spent his last two years of imprisonment at the Communications Management Unit (CMU) in Terre Haute, Indiana, transferred from Allenwood, Pennsylvania.
+Bušić spent his last two years of imprisonment at the Communications Management Unit (CMU) in Terre Haute, Indiana, transferred from Allenwood, Pennsylvania.
 He was granted parole in July 2008 and turned himself in to immigration authorities for deportation.
 A condition of his parole was that he could not return to the United States.
-Upon his return to Croatia, ultranationalists greeted Bušić with a Nazi salute.

 Along with several other groups, including the PLO, the F.A.L.N., the Jewish Defense League, and most recently the FBI and the Yugoslav State Security Administration (UDBA or UDSA), Bušić was considered as a person of interest in the 1975 LaGuardia Airport bombing, which killed 11 people.
 However, he was never arrested or charged in relation to this crime, denied any involvement, and cooperated with authorities.